Analyzing the spectral (a)symmetry of the massless Dirac operator on the 3-torus: Main results

-see Appendix \ref{appendix explicit formulae}, where $v^{(0)}$ is the eigenvector corresponding to the eigenvalue $\lambda^{(0)}$.
-Note that $Q$ denotes the \emph{pseudoinverse operator} (see Appendix \ref{Section Pseudoinverse operator construction}) of the unperturbed operator $W_{1/2}(0)$ corresponding to eigenvalue $\lambda$.
+see Appendix \ref{appendix explicit formulae} for details, where $v^{(0)}$ is the eigenvector corresponding to the eigenvalue $\lambda^{(0)}$.
+Note that $Q$ denotes the \emph{pseudoinverse operator} (see Appendix \ref{Section Pseudoinverse operator construction}) of the unperturbed operator $W_{1/2}(0)$ corresponding to the integer eigenvalue $\lambda$.
 It is given by the formula